Skip to main

 • Speech and Language Development

-Students who are in need of SLP Content Specific Prerequisites can consider our Bridge courses which are offered beginning summer 2026.
+Students who are in need of SLP content-specific prerequisites can consider our Bridge courses which are offered each semester — summer, fall, and spring.

-For more information on acceptable courses please refer to ASHA description of required foundational prerequisite courses.
+For more information on acceptable courses please refer to the American Speech-Language-Hearing Association (ASHA) description of required foundational prerequisite courses.

-All courses and classes listed above must be completed—and passed—at the undergraduate or graduate level at an accredited institution, and must appear on your undergraduate or graduate transcripts.
+All courses listed above must be completed and passed at the undergraduate or graduate level at an accredited institution, and they must appear on your undergraduate or graduate transcripts.
+Students with up to three outstanding SLP prerequisites can apply and be considered for admission but must complete all courses and meet minimum requirements before beginning coursework in the graduate program.

-Classes taken at the high school level are not eligible to meet this requirement, with the exception of advanced placement (AP) courses that appear for credit on your college/university transcript.
-Coursework in the areas of biological sciences, physical sciences, social/behavioral sciences, and statistics cannot be related to speech-language pathology, audiology, communication sciences, hearing sciences, or logopedia unless they fulfill a university general education requirement and are available to students who are not majoring in communication sciences and disorders (CSD).
+Classes taken at the high school level are not eligible to meet these requirements, with the exception of Advanced Placement (AP) courses that appear for credit on your college/university transcript.
+Coursework in the areas of biological sciences, physical sciences, social/behavioral sciences, and statistics cannot be related to speech-language pathology, audiology, communication sciences, hearing sciences, or logopedia unless they fulfill a university general education requirement and are available to students who are not majoring in Communication Sciences and Disorders (CSD).

 Admission Application